catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 Training
 ========

-Catalyst Cloud provides training on how to use the Catalyst Cloud in Auckland, Wellington and Christchurch.
+Catalyst Cloud provides training on how to use our platform in Auckland, Wellington and Christchurch.
 Upcoming training sessions can be found at https://www.catalyst.net.nz/training.